-6.5 A common language
+4.5 A common language

-All teachers & tutors must enforce the ASAP system (see appendix).
-Pupils should be reminded when it is time to ASAP through the countdown method.
+All teachers & tutors must enforce the Learning Modes & ASAP system (see appendix 2 & 4).

+Pupils should be reminded when it is time to follow both systems through the countdown method.
 Teachers must not commence the lesson/tutor time or start to talk until all pupils are abiding ASAP.
-The ASAP graphic must be displayed in the classroom and can be displayed on whiteboards/screens as a reminder of the expectations.
+The Learning Mode & ASAP graphic must be displayed in the classroom and can be displayed on whiteboards/screens as a reminder of the expectations.